rmagatti/auto-session/README.md

 :SessionPurgeOrphaned " removes all orphaned sessions with no working directory left.

-:SessionSearch " open a session picker, uses Telescope or Snacks if installed, vim.ui.select otherwise
+:SessionSearch " opens a session picker, see Config.session_lens.picker

-:Autosession search " open a vim.ui.select picker to choose a session to load.
-:Autosession delete " open a vim.ui.select picker to choose a session to delete.
+:Autosession search " opens a session picker, see Config.session_lens.picker :Autosession delete " opens a vim.ui.select picker to choose a session to delete.
 ```

 If you create a manually named session via `SessionSave my_session` or you restore one, that same session will be auto-saved (assuming that's enabled) when you exit.